wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

     first and second weather reports.
 Consequently, lines 2 and 3 are treated as a single report, leading to errors in the parsing of the message.

-The second example below contains several common issue found in FM-12 SYNOP reports.
+The second example below contains several common issues found in FM-12 SYNOP reports.
 Examine the data and try to identify the issues and then submit the corrected data through the web application.

 ```{.copy}